Our summer internship program offers an opportunity to learn valuable skills at a successful coastal nonprofit organization.

 The projects that interns work on change by the summer, but you can get an idea about what a day-by-day schedule looks like here.

 To apply, please review our website to learn more about our ongoing work, and then email a cover letter and a resume to Ana Zivanovic-Nenadovic.
 In the cover letter please outline your skills and abilities, your interest in restoration, advocacy and/or education and the types of projects that interest you.
+This internship will take place at our Central office in Newport, NC.

 Meet Our Past Interns: